SOBotics/AdvancedFlagging/README.md

 AdvancedFlagging started as a set of modular typescript tools to aid with StackExchange UserScripts.
 It has support for:

-- Natty
+- Smokey / MetaSmoke
-- MetaSmoke
+- Natty / Sentinal
-- Sentinal
+- GenericBot
 - Chat
 - Stack Exchange API
 - Cross domain caching